japgolly/scalajs-react/doc/USAGE.md

   1. Use `modState`.
   2. Refactor your logic so that you only call `setState` once.
-  3. Use Scalaz state monads as demonstrated in the online [state monad example](https://japgolly.github.io/scalajs-react/#examples/state-monad).

 * Since `setState` and `modState` return callbacks, if you need to call them from outside of a component (e.g. by accessing the backend of a mounted component), call `.runNow()` to trigger the change; else the callback will never run.
   See the [Callbacks](#callbacks) section for more detail.